 - The learner who has earned the V endorsement will be able to add their vessel endorsement to the license at the same time for a fee of $5.00

 **Please note that applicants wishing to obtain the Star ID will still need to visit the Examiner’s Post in order to obtain the Star.

 The motorcycle manual can be viewed on the Alabama Law Enforcement Agency’s website or by clicking here.
 The motorcycle skill test is currently not applicable in Alabama; however, a written exam is required to obtain a motorcycle endorsement.
 For further questions please contact the State Trooper Office in Jacksonville at 256-435-3521.

 Boating License Information:

 Information involving boating licenses can be obtained from the Alabama Law Enforcement Agency.
 The boating booklet and test are available on-line.
-Once certification is obtained, you may add your vessel endorsement at the Jacksonville State Troopers Examining Post, or any examination office in the state of Alabama.
-Vessel licenses cannot be issued in either the Anniston or Piedmont locations of the Commissioner of Licenses offices, unless they are for graduated licenses.
-Direct questions to the State Trooper Post in Jacksonville regarding the first-time issuance of a vessel privilege.
+Once certification is obtained and uploaded into ALEA’s mainframe, vessel endorsements may be added at any ALEA licensing office, including the Commissioner of Licenses Offices in Piedmont and Anniston.
+Please direct questions to the State Trooper Post in Jacksonville regarding the first-time issuance of a vessel privilege.

 Non-Driver Identification Cards: